Kevin Frank

 Kevin Walter Frank (born January 13, 1957) is a Canadian actor, comedian, musician, director, television host and writer.
-He is best known as the host of television game shows The Next Line, Kidstreet and Pet Project.
+He is best known as the host of television game shows The Next Line and Kidstreet, as well as producing and hosting the Animal Planet series Pet Project.

 Outside of acting, Frank is also works as a musician playing drums with his improv comedy music group, Glendale One.

 Personal life

 Frank resides in Toronto, Ontario, Canada with his partner and their two daughters.